swnesbitt/ATMS-523-Module-5/homework/README.md

 R2:  0.9866
 MSE: 1.0251

-Although this is a good classification model, it performs slightly worse that multi regression in terms of MSE and slightly better than Multi regression in terms of R2.
-This model well out performs the baseline but is substantially beat by the polynomial regression model.
+Although this is a good classification model, it performs slightly worse than multi regression, and undeniably worse than the polynomial regression.
+However, this model well out performs the baseline.

 ## References